January 2019 newsletter

 Bethel student uses her love of science—and learning—to help others

-As Bethel University junior Maria Pecoraro researched lung development this summer, she saw the potential benefits of the research working as a nursing assistant.
+Bethel University junior Maria Pecoraro researched lung development last summer and saw the potential benefits of the research working as a nursing assistant.

 Macalester grad goes home to Mexico to fulfill childhood dream

-Star Tribune story about Macalester College alumni Cuauhtemoc Cruz Herrera using his love of math to help others.
+Star Tribune story about Macalester College alumni Cuauhtemoc Cruz Herrera highlights how he is using his love of math to help others.

 Students interested in transferring invited to Feb.
 18 campus visits